 Father Christopher again needed to gauge interest for starting of a mission so we then hosted a few social gatherings in July, August and September of 2014 at local parks and in private homes.

-We held a Vespers Service on Sunday evening of November 9, 2014 at the new Lenoir-Rhyne University Grace Chapel.
+November 9, 2014, We held a Vespers Service at the new Lenoir-Rhyne University Grace Chapel.
 Father Christopher and members of Holy Cross choir once again came to help lead our service.

-We continued to have Vesper services once a month on Sunday evenings throughout 2014-2015 at the Sebastian Chapel of St. Aloysius Catholic Church.
+2014-2015, We continued to have Vesper services once a month on Sunday evenings at the Sebastian Chapel of St. Aloysius Catholic Church.
+Where we had to setup our worship items and take down each week.

 On Sunday, November 22, 2015, we relocated to Zion ELCA where we would use their old chapel built in the late 1800s which they were no longer using.
+Here were able to leave our worship items setup.
 We were going to start having Sunday morning Typica Readers Services.
 As we continued to have a few more Vespers services with Fr.
 Christopher and Fr.
 David assisting us with learning the Typica Readers service.

 In 2016, our Choir Director Bill Morgan started leading us in Typica Readers Services on Sunday mornings.